YanzhuGuo/SubstanReview/README.md

 # SubstanReview

-We include the SubstanReview dataset as supplementary material for our EMNLP 2023 submission.
-The dataset consists of 550 annotated peer reviews (440 in the train set and 110 in the test set).
+The SubstanReview dataset consists of 550 annotated peer reviews (440 in the train set and 110 in the test set).
 It is released in the json line format with two different fields:

 "review" includes the textual content of the peer review.